AliHadiOzturk/rocket-control-backend/README.md

-# Miltron Rocket Controller Frontend
+# Miltron Rocket Controller Backend

 Backend project for an rocket launch station.
 This backend project getting rocket data from provided [backend service] and creating a TCP connection to the rockets.
 Then publishing data coming from tcp connections with `Web Socket` to the clients.
 ## Running Project